 Restricted cash and cash equivalents consist of funds earmarked for the loan assistance programs received from a donor in a prior year.
-During 2023 and 2022, respectively, a portion of the funds were invested in fixed income securities and totaled \$9,017,215 and \$7,644,438 at December 31, 2023 and 2022.
-The remainder of the balance is reflected as restricted cash on the statement of financial position at December 31, 2023 and 2022.
+A portion of the funds were invested in fixed income securities and totaled \$8,940,876 and \$9,017,215 at December 31, 2024 and 2023, respectively.
+The remainder of the balance is reflected as restricted cash on the statements of financial position at December 31, 2024 and 2023.